Jessica B. Guzman, PhD

 University of South Florida (FL)

-I received my PhD from the University of Southern Mississippi’s Center for Writers, where I specialized in poetry and poetics.
-My poetry collection Adelante (Switchback Books, 2020) was selected by Patricia Smith as winner of the 2019 Gatewood Prize, and individual poems can be found in Shenandoah, jubilat, The Academy of American Poets' Poem-a-Day Series, and elsewhere.
-In addition to writing, I read submissions for Memorious: A Journal of New Verse and Fiction and Split Lip Magazine.
-I also volunteer for VIDA: Women in Literary Arts, a non-profit organization that works to address identity-based imbalances in the literary landscape.
+I received my PhD from the University of Southern Mississippi’s Center for Writers.
+My collection Adelante (Switchback Books, 2020) was selected by Patricia Smith as winner of the Gatewood Prize, and individual poems can be found in Shenandoah, The Academy of American Poets' Poem-a-Day, and elsewhere.
+In addition to writing, I chair Poetry and Poetry Studies for the Mid-Atlantic Popular and American Culture Association and serve on the masthead of Memorious: A Journal of New Verse and Fiction.

 In my courses, I encourage students to see writing and reading as ways of making connections: connecting with a community, connecting with other texts, and connecting with the self.
 Whether workshopping student works or discussing writing strategies, our purpose is never to write by committee; rather, the value of workshop and discussion comes from recognizing how different strategies and styles make different connections.